nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.2 Adding a task: `add`

+:speech_balloon: PRO TIP: Parameters that comes after the command can be in any order!

 Adds a task to the address book.
 There are 3 types of tasks. `SimpleTask`, `Deadline` and `Event`.
 For `Deadline` and `Event` date(s) are required.